-An indefinite repeat block is a structure that is very similar to a macro definition.
-Such a structure is essentially a macro definition that has only one dummy argument.
+An indefinite repeat block is a structure that is similar to a macro definition; essentially a macro definition that has only one dummy argument.
 At each expansion of the indefinite repeat range, this dummy argument is replaced with successive elements of a specified real argument list.
 An indefinite repeat block directive and its associated repeat range are coded in-line within the source program.
 This type of macro definition and expansion does not require calling the macro by name, as required in the expansion of conventional macros previously described in this section.

-An indefinite repeat block can appear either within or outside another macro definition, indefinite repeat block, or repeat block (see section 7.7).
-The rules for specifying indefinite repeat block arguments are the same as for specifying macro arguments (see section 7.3).
+An indefinite repeat block can appear either within or outside another macro definition, indefinite repeat block, or repeat block (see Section 7.7).
+The rules for specifying indefinite repeat block arguments are the same as for specifying macro arguments (see Section 7.3).